 Twilight: Anyone who ends up with you as a lawyer is really lucky.
 No... anyone who ends up with you as a friend is really lucky.
 Let's keep it that way.

 At the very end of it all, Trixie secretly sends Phoenix home with a blue silk magician's hat after hearing him admit to wanting one as a kid.
-The fact that it looks almost identical to the top hat Phoenix's adoptive daughter Trucy would come to wear in later years, and for all we know may actually be the very same hat, only makes it better.
+The fact that it looks almost identical to the top hat Phoenix's adoptive daughter Trucy would come to wear in later years only makes it better — for all we know, it might be the same hat.

 In addition, inside the hat is the picture they all took together, with the words "Thank you." written on it — and Trixie's cutie mark as a signature.
 Despite her condescending bravado, she actually is grateful to him for proving her wrong and setting her on the road to rebuilding.